Eligibility

 Aquaphor Lip Protectant + Sunscreen SPF 3030Lip balm$4-6

-Prices vary; check Amazon's FSA sunscreen section for current deals.
+Prices vary; check Amazon's FSA sunscreen section for current pricing.

-Sunscreen has a shelf life of about 3 years, so buying a year's supply (or more) with your FSA before your deadline is a smart move.
+Yes.
+Sunscreen has a shelf life of about 3 years (check the expiration date on the bottle), so buying a year's supply (or more) with your FSA before your deadline is a practical strategy.
 The average family uses 3-6 bottles per year at $8-15 each — that's $24-90 in FSA-eligible spending on something you'd buy anyway.

 If you have a small balance remaining before your FSA deadline, sunscreen is one of the easiest and most practical ways to use it up without waste.